 - Travellers going on a working holiday in Australia, New Zealand, USA, UK or Europe.

-There is a small fee payable for the Wise Borderless debit card (5 GBP or the equivalent in your local currency).
+There is a small fee payable for the Wise Multi-Currency debit card (5 GBP or the equivalent in your local currency).
 If you already have a Wise account because you use it to send money worldwide at a fraction of the cost that regular banks charge, then you can use the money on your Wise account to pay the card fee.
 East as.

-Are there any downsides to Wise Borderless?
+Are there any downsides to Wise Multi-Currency?

-That depends on what you are expecting the Borderless system to do.
+That depends on what you are expecting the Multi-Currency system to do.
 It can replace a basic bank account in Australia, New Zealand, the USA, Europe and the UK.
-And you can pay in more than 50 currencies overseas.
+And you can pay in more than 40 currencies overseas.
 If you are looking for more fancy banking features like a savings account, setting up a Superannuation in Australia etc, then you will still need to go to a traditional bank.

 Any tips to make better use of the Wise card overseas?

 Yes.
 If you want to tip restaurant staff in the USA, make sure to ask them to add it to the bill straight away.
 If they hand you the receipt with the total amount so you can manually add the tip it won't work.
 Wise is a debit card so the transaction is already closed at the original amount.
 Restaurant staff can’t modify it like they can when a customer pays with a regular credit card.
-This is also another safety feature of the Borderless debit card.
+This is also another safety feature of the Multi-Currency debit card.

 Who or what is Wise?
 Is it the same as TransferWise?

 Wise is the new name of TransferWise.
 As it's no longer just about transferring money worldwide, TransferWise came to the conclusion that a name change is needed.
 As of March 2021, they will drop the word Transfer and will simply be called Wise.
-The same company that offers the same modern banking services, from transferring money worldwide to a borderless bank account and services for travellers, digital nomads and expats.
+The same company that offers the same modern banking services, from transferring money worldwide to a Multi-Currency bank account and services for travellers, digital nomads and expats.

 More questions about the Wise debit card?

-Oops, did I forget to answer your question about the Wise (or if you still use the old name: TransferWise) Borderless debit card?
+Oops, did I forget to answer your question about the Wise (or if you still use the old name: TransferWise) Multi-Currency debit card?
 No worries.
 I'm always happy to answer any questions you might have.
 Just post it below in the comment section and I'll reply as soon as possible.
 Cheers.

 Can I use my brother’s Debit card to add money on transferwise